-I'd be remiss if I didn't share this recipe for Parmesan Chicken Drumsticks with Garlic Butter.
+I'd be remiss if I didn't share this recipe for Parmesan Baked Chicken Drumsticks.
 It's the most kid-pleasing, man-pleasing and mom-pleasing chicken I make on a regular basis.

 Oven-baked and gluten-free, it's a great substitute for fried chicken, with an Italian twist.
 (Of course.)